David Campese: Australian Tour to Europe

-Australia's first Test of the 1996 Tour to Europe against Italy marked David Campese's 100th international Test.
+Australia's first Test of the 1996 Tour to Europe against Italy marked Campese's 100th international Test.
 He became the second person, after French centre Philippe Sella, to achieve the milestone.
-The Test took place two days after Campese's 34th birthday in Padova, where Campese had played rugby in Italy for three years from 1984 to 1986.
+The Test took place in Padova, where Campese had played rugby in Italy for three years from 1984 to 1986.
 The Test took place close to his father's birthplace, Vicenza.
-In Campo: Still Entertaining Campese recalls that, "Unfortunately, they were not treated to vintage performances, by myself or the rest of the Wallabies.
-The Italians got stuck into us and, in some respects, we were lucky to get away with a 40-18 scoreline."

 Australia's Tim Horan was moved to the wing for the Test against Italy and scored a try.
 Campese then missed national selection for the next Test against Scotland, with coach Greg Smith opting to continue to play Tim Horan on the wing and play Joe Roff in Campese's place.
 This marked only the third time in Campese's 101-Test career that he was dropped from the Australian rugby team.

 Campese also did not achieve national selection for the Test against Ireland.
 Australian coach Greg Smith opted to return Tim Horan to the inside centre position and play Jason Little on the wing in Campese's place.

-In a midweek match against Munster, Campese played what he later described as "one of my better performances for quite some time, scoring two tries, setting up another and perhaps defending like I'd never defended before."
-Following this performance, Campese was selected for Australia's final Test of the 1996 Australia rugby union tour.
+He played in a midweek match against Munster and following this performance was selected for Australia's final Test of the 1996 Australia rugby union tour.